Final flight for last US passenger airline 747

 "There you go.
 Make it happen," said Hanlon.
 The four engines accelerated and the 747 climbed back in to the sky for one last circle.
 Six minutes later, the 18 wheels on the 747 touched the pavement on the runway and the half-million pound airliner rolled to a stop passing the long row of Delta 747s already in retirement.

 "We'd like to welcome you to the boneyard," said Stephanie Nelson the trip's lead flight attendant.
-"Now we say farewell, to the Queen, the last Queen, it's her last voyage, her last touch down."
+"Now we say farewell, to the queen, the last queen, it's her last voyage, her last touch down."

 Delta Air Lines Boeing 747-400s sit in the desert awaiting their fate after being retired from the airline's fleet.